intmus/inttheory22-23/_11-further-part-writing/b2-voiceleadingrootpos.md

 - Soprano line: C C B C. There were a bunch of other options proposed that were at the same level of simplicity (focus on smooth voice leading), but they all caused errors
 - DOUBLE!
 THAT!
 THIRD! for a deceptive cadence. vi is a functional substitute for I because of its position in a deceptive cadence.
 In this instance it functions as the tonic instead of its usual "pre-predominant."
 We double the third because it's do/the tonic
 - Any time you use smooth contrary motion you'll avoid the majority of movement errors

 - "Circle of fifths progression" = literal circle of fifths bass movement.
-This is our vi - ii - V - I. When we move I - IV - V - (etc...) this is stepwise progression, so we can bend our tendency tone rules a little
+This is our vi - ii - V - I. When we move I - IV - V - (etc...) this is stepwise progression, so we can bend our tendency tone rules a little.
+Otherwise, our normal rules will create more problems.
   - Think about functional substitutes, too!
 IV is just a ii7 without the root. vii0 is just a V7 without a root. vi stands in for I in deceptive cadences.
 In the progression we did in class, temporarily changing IV to ii7 helped make clear why the A in our IV did not have to resolve how thirds usually do, since A is the fifth in ii7 and should follow the same voice leading rules
-- vi6 is NO. The do in the bass makes it sounds like this chord was supposed to be I instead, which is the opposite of what you want to do with a deceptive cadence
+- vi6 is a NO. The do in the bass makes it sounds like this chord was supposed to be I instead, which is the opposite of what you want to do with a deceptive cadence

 **Overall conclusions**
 - Frustrated leading tone is a get out of jail free card in the inner voices ONLY